The $136K job that no one wants

 The role, which was recently posted to parenting site Childcare.co.uk, is for a full-time, live-in nanny — but the desperate parents have admitted the children's behaviour is so "challenging" the family's three previous nannies all left the post within the last six months alone.

-Now, the parents from Leicestershire in the United Kingdom are seeking a new carer for their two children, aged seven and nine — and they've let the kids set all the rules.
+Now, the parents from Leicestershire in the United Kingdom are seeking a new carer for their two children, aged 7 and 9 — and they've let the kids set all the rules.

 "To make sure that we find someone perfect we decided we'd let the kids tell us exactly what they wanted, and this is what they came up with," the ad stated.